 5. Address, advance and refine code enforcement needs and parameters

-Plan findings and initiatives will be built on community input… starting now!
-Head on over to the Community Comment Corner to share feedback and ideas.
-Community meetings and interactive workshops will be held to hear from residents, stakeholders, and elected officials, as well as the IDOT and other important stakeholders.
-A project steering committee comprised of representatives from each community will serve as “Plan Ambassadors” helping to further reach out to their respective communities, and provide valuable review of project materials.
-The process requires hearing from each community to ensure success!
+Plan findings and initiatives were built on community input.
+Community meetings and interactive workshops were held to hear from residents, stakeholders, and elected officials, as well as the IDOT and other important stakeholders.
+A project steering committee comprised of representatives from each community served as “Plan Ambassadors” helping to further reach out to their respective communities, and provide valuable review of project materials.
+The process for developing the Route 83 Corridor Plan required hearing from each community to ensure success!